 How to queue for Bao Soho

-If you want to avoid looking like a total idiot, look again up and down the street outside Bao before you enter.
+If you want to avoid looking like a total idiot, look again up and down the street outside Bao Soho before you enter.
 It’s a common mistake once you turn onto Lexington Street Soho, to only look at the shop entrance and, eyes fixated on the storefront, mistakenly think there is no queue.
 Admittedly, that was also our first reaction until we got a little bit closer and noticed the line of 30 people on the other side of the street.
 And right at the back of the queue, our friends waiting patiently.

 But many people neglect to notice the queue altogether.
 Or perhaps they think that this being England, the line of people is just a bunch of English people queuing for fun.
 Whatever the reason, we watched more than a few try their luck.
 But this is England, where a queue is a queue.
-Even if you pull up right outside the door in a black Mercedes dressed like Kim K and Kanye, you will still be send to the back.
+Even if you pull up right outside the door in a black Mercedes dressed like Kim K and Kanye, you’ll still be sent to the back.
 Yes, that actually happened.

 One Confit Pork Bao